AmedeusM/Webpage_Amedeus/content/publication/covidpps/index.md

 ---
-title: "Keep Calm and Do Nothing - Trading Behavior of Swedish Retirement Investors during the COVID-19 Pandemic"
+title: Trading Behavior of Swedish Retirement Investors during the COVID-19 Pandemic

 # Authors
 # If you created a profile for a user (e.g. the default `admin` user), write the username (folder name) here